topollonaketsana/JupyterLab/README.md

 ## Required packages:

 - I advise you to use git bash instead of the command prompt, you can download Git Bash [here](https://git-scm.com/downloads/)
-- Make sure you have Python or Anaconda package
+- Make sure you have Python or Anaconda package or download [here](https://www.python.org/downloads/)
 - Make sure that Python is recognized on your Git Bash check this by typing the following command into your git bash:

   ```bash